-Two communication dynamics have taken hold in the 21st Century.
-VoIP solutions and remote workers have emerged to address the needs of our new burgeoning mobile society.
+Two communication dynamics have taken hold in the 21st Century to address the needs of our burgeoning mobile society - VoIP and remote workers.

-According to FlexJobs, an online service for flexible, telecommuting, and freelance work opportunities, we’re seeing nothing less than a rejection of the traditional office workspace.
+According to FlexJobs, we’re seeing nothing less than a rejection of the traditional office workspace.

 A full 76 percent of respondents to a recent FlexJobs survey said that, when they need to get important work done, they avoid the office.